 A system in which countries promise to trade with, support and/or protect one another.
 Countries in alliances don't have to be friendly - just have common goals!

 Why did they lead to war?

-Countries were bound to help each other in case one was threatened/attacked.
-Once the fighting started, many countries had to enter the war because of alliances.
+*European countries had made promises to help each other in case they were threatened/attacked.
+Once the fighting started, many countries had to enter the war because of their alliances.

 Strong feelings of pride in and loyalty to a nation or ethnic group, which can inspire acts of extreme violence.